eficode/robotframework-oxygen/DEVGUIDE.md

 ${HISTORY_FILE}     ${CURDIR}/example_stats_history.csv
 ```

- now we can run the robot tests from `packagenv/` folder with command:
+Now we can run the robot tests from `packagenv/` folder with command:

 ```
 robot --listener oxygen.listener --pythonpath . test.robot
 ```

-and the tests should run normally.
+And the tests should run normally.
 Now we have verified that the packaging has been done correctly.

 ## Improving the test result report